Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 # Tabs{.tabset}

 ## Revision v1.02
-- Update the power and stepper driver circuitry to allow VIN of up to 48V
+- Update the power and stepper driver circuitry to allow VIN of up to 48V.
-- Due to the change in the onboard power supply circuitry the 5V supply available for external devices is now 1A -
+- Due to the change in the onboard power supply circuitry the 5V supply available for external devices is now 800mA.
+- Change to a USB C connector.
+- Add a header for a wifi module - note this requires the module and firmware support to be completed.
+- Added an ACT indication LED as on other Duet 3 boards.
+This signals CAN-FD bus activity.
+- Added a 2x5 IDC header for a ribbon cable connection to a PanelDue with external SD card.
+-

 ## Revision v1.01a
 - DNP the jumpers for 5V power between the Duet and the SBC.
 A more modern SBC (e.g. RPi 4) needs too much 5V power, especially with a screen, to make it sensible to supply from the Duet.
 Similarily the spare 5V power budget on the SBC may not be sufficient for the Duet.
 In addition some SBCs require >5V on the 5V rail to not give a under voltage warning.
 - Minor component changes that do not impact functionality.